kingsfleet/rest-metadata/README.md

 rest-metadata
 =============

-A collection of machine readible descriptions of public web services.
+A collection of machine readible descriptions of public web services, including:

+* forecast.io